Skip to Content

 Rolling Compost Pile Method of Composting

 A rolling compost pile is much easier to manage that a normal pile in a compost bin.
-It is an easy way to avoid a common gardening mistake – forgetting to add compost to soil.
+It is an easy way to avoid a common gardening mistake – forgetting to add compost to the soil.

 I am committed to organic gardening.
-My vegetable garden is treated for insects with home made remedies and I control weeds by pulling and with vinegar.
+My vegetable garden is treated for insects with homemade remedies and I control weeds by pulling and with vinegar.

 I do not use chemical fertilizers, but instead add organic matter formed through composting.
 I don’t like the look of a compost bin, but a rolling compost pile does the same job and is much easier to turn.